 Relay for Life, American Cancer Society:

 Tangerine Woods became involved in their first Relay in 2009, after a resident brought to our attention the Luminaria program to honor survivors and remember those we’ve lost to cancer.
 Too many of us could identify with cancer, and the way it has touched our lives, so we got involved.
 Since it was late in the planning stages, we had to scramble, but managed to assemble a group of greater than 60 participants, in a “55+ years of age” community, so we named our team “Tangerine Woods - 55 Plus.”
 Although we had a late start, we raised more than $2500 for Cancer Research.
 Walking the track at Lemon Bay High School, and seeing teenagers and other adults walking for the fight against cancer was a profound experience for TW residents.
-Therefore, there was no hesitation regarding participation, when the 2010 Relay was announced.
-Relay for Life occurrs in March with over 70 people signed up to walk at various times.
-Each year the walk has a different theme.
+Therefore, there was no hesitation regarding participation, when the 2010 Relay was announced and it has been going strong ever since!
+Relay for Life occurs in March and each year the walk has a different theme.